jkarenko/blog-link-extractor-content-handler/README.md

 *   `-o`, `--output <FILENAME>`: (Optional) The file where extracted content should be saved.
 If not provided, a default filename will be generated based on the blog's domain (e.g., `example-blog.com_blog_posts.txt`).
 *   `-l`, `--lang <LANG_CODE>`: (Optional) Filter posts by language code (e.g., 'en', 'fi').
 This primarily works when the blog uses a WordPress REST API that supports language filtering.
+*   `-o1`, `--one-file`: (Optional) Save all blog posts to a single file instead of separate files.
+By default, each post is saved as a separate file in a directory named based on the output filename without the .txt extension (e.g., `example-blog.com_blog_posts`).
 *   `-h`, `--help`: (Optional) Show this help message and exit.

 ### Example: